Below please find answers to some common questions about submitting documents required to complete your admission file.

 Most students who are admitted for summer are non-degree students - for example, international students from another school just taking one or two classes on campus online over the summer.
 But for regular degree-seeking F-1 students, summer is not always a viable option, and we recommend a Fall intake instead.

-Once your application is submitted and you view your checklist, you can no longer upload any documents to your application and they must be submitted directly to our office.
-Please follow the directions below if you have questions on how to submit documents.
+Once your application is submitted, you can no longer upload a copy of your passport or test score to your application.
+Please follow the directions below if you have questions on how to submit these documents.